 Integration and Harmony – Renewable Heat and Renewable Cooling

-IHT is a straightforward system that is designed to balance the heating and cooling requirement of a building over the course of the seasons.
+IHT is a straightforward system that is designed to balance the heating and cooling requirement of a building over the course of the seasons: joined-up heating.
 This is in contrast to the traditional approach of throwing money and fossil fuels indiscriminately at both extremes of the year, as if they were separate problems that had to be addressed by separate budgets and separate mechanisms.

 IHT is an invisible heating system that requires no planning permission.
 We can help your building achieve a high BREEAM rating and exceed the requirements of The Merton Rule by providing Renewable Heat.